Full writing style guide A-Z

 No hyphen, lower case unless at start of sentence.

-Use upper case for full titles, lower case for other references ('The Galway Arts Festival takes place in July.
+Use upper case for full titles, lower case for other references ('The Imagine Arts Festival takes place in October.
 The festival attracts visitors from...').

 Use words for nine and under except with addresses, distances, percentages, weights and measures ('three years', 'four mountains' but '1km', '8kg', '3m' (metres), '5m2' (BUT '3 square miles')).